-During 2020, the Board held six meetings.
-The Board also took action pursuant to unanimous written consent on seven other occasions.
-Each of the current directors attended at least 75% of the combined total meetings of the full Board and the committees during the period on which he or she served in 2020.
+During 2022, the Board held five meetings.
+The Board also acted pursuant to unanimous written consent on nine other occasions.
+Each of the current directors attended at least 75% of the combined total meetings of the full Board and the committees on which they served during 2022.
 We encourage members of our Board to attend our Annual Meeting of Stockholders.
-All members of our Board attended the 2020 Annual Meeting and plan to virtually attend the 2021 Annual Meeting.
+All members of our Board attended the 2022 annual meeting of stockholders and plan to virtually attend the 2023 Annual Meeting.

-Our Board consults with legal counsel to ensure that the Board's independence determinations are consistent with all relevant securities and other laws and regulations regarding director independence.
+Our Board consults with legal counsel to ensure that the Board's independence determinations are consistent with all relevant securities and other laws and regulations regarding director independence, including the requirements of the New York Stock Exchange.
 To assist in the Board's independence determinations, each director completed materials designed to identify any relationships that could affect the director's independence.
 In addition, through discussions among our directors, a subjective analysis of independence is undertaken by the Nominating and Corporate Governance Committee.
-Our Board is currently comprised of a majority of independent directors, with the Board having made the affirmative determination that each of Messrs.
-Robert D. Abendschein, Andrew R. Morse and R. Christopher Regan, and Ms. Julie Persily, is independent as such term is defined by the applicable rules and regulations of the NYSE.
+Our Board is currently composed of a majority of independent directors, with the Board having made the affirmative determination that each of Messrs.
+Andrew R. Morse and R. Christopher Regan, and Ms. Julie Persily, is independent as such term is defined by the applicable rules and regulations of the NYSE.
 Additionally, each of these directors meets the categorical standards for independence established by the Board (the "SEACOR Marine Categorical Standards").
-As a result of the decisions by both of Messrs.
-Fabrikant and Abendschein not to stand for re-election at the Annual Meeting, a majority of the nominees for director are independent and upon their election the Board will maintain compliance with all applicable NYSE listing standards.
 A copy of the SEACOR Marine Categorical Standards is available on the Company's website at www.seacormarine.com by navigating to "Investors," and clicking "Corporate Governance" (entitled "Director Independence Standards").
-The Company's website and the information contained therein or connected thereto shall not be deemed to be incorporated into this Proxy Statement.

 The schedule of Board meetings is made available to directors in advance along with the agenda for each meeting so that they may review and request changes.
 Directors also have unrestricted access to management at all times and regularly communicate informally with management on an assortment of topics.
-The Company's Chief Executive Officer hosts a monthly conference call with the Directors and other senior management to discuss recent business developments and other matters.
+The Company's Chief Executive Officer hosts a monthly conference call with the directors and other senior management to discuss recent business developments and other matters.